Jet-setter Mickelson flies high at Merion

 | ARDMORE, Pennsylvania

-ARDMORE, Pennsylvania Family man Phil Mickelson, typically bold and unconventional in his tournament build-up, thrilled his fans by taking the clubhouse lead in the weather-delayed first round of the U.S. Open on Thursday.
+ARDMORE, Pennsylvania Phil Mickelson, typically bold and unconventional in his tournament build-up, thrilled his fans by moving into an early two-shot lead in the weather-delayed first round of the U.S. Open on Thursday.

 Despite having arrived at Merion Golf Club in the early hours of the morning on an overnight flight from his native California, Mickelson soared into contention at the year's second major with a three-under-par 67.